 The Complications Of Ghost Peppers

-Sadly, there are more complications that can arise as you try and figure out what to make with ghost peppers since the heat of the ghost pepper hurts!
+Sadly, more complications can arise as you try and figure out what to make with ghost peppers since the heat of the ghost pepper hurts!
 That is not the only complication though.
-It is okay for a food to hurt you a little, but once it starts harming you internally, this causes major problems!
+It is okay for food to hurt you a little, but once it starts harming you internally, this causes major problems!

 A lot of people struggle to eat ghost peppers because of the heat levels.
 Some people have even reported having to go to the hospital right after eating an entire ghost pepper for pain and ulcers in their esophagus and stomach!